transposit-connectors/mc-transposit-eng/runbooks/manually_deleting_indices_from_elasticsearch.md

 **Warning: before doing this, you should discuss in #oncall and make sure there is a consensus that this is the correct course of action.
 You should probably also practice on a sandbox before making changes in demo/staging/prod.**

 In general, managing indices is done through Elasticsearch’s API.
 When making API calls to Elasticsearch in AWS, the requests need to be signed.
-The easiest way to do this is to set up kibana and point it to your desired Elasticsearch cluster: [Elasticsearch](https://transposit.atlassian.net/wiki/spaces/DEV/pages/33783809/Elasticsearch).
+The easiest way to do this is to set up kibana and point it to your desired Elasticsearch cluster: more information can be found [here](https://transposit.atlassian.net/wiki/spaces/DEV/pages/33783809/Elasticsearch).
 Open up kibana in your browser and navigate to the **Dev tools** tab, where you can execute API calls.

 ## Backups

 AWS automatically takes hourly snapshots of each individual index in our clusters.
 If anything goes wrong, we can restore specific indices.
-In the following screenshot, you can see the call to list snapshots.
-The result shows that the snapshot name is `cs-automated` and is stored in S3.
+Run the following request to see a list of snapshots:
 ```
 GET _snapshot
 ```
-You can drill into `cs-automated` to see individual snapshots:
+The result shows that the snapshot name is `cs-automated` and is stored in S3.
+You can then drill into `cs-automated` to see individual snapshots:

 ```
 GET _snapshot/cs-automated/_all
 ```

 The last API call shows how one would restore a specific index (or multiple indices, comma-separated) to a specific snapshot.

 ```